- Describe and use active listening techniques.

 - Invite family members to volunteer in your program or to share talents, special interests, or expertise.

 - During arrival or dismissal times, show enthusiasm and welcome families as they drop off or pick up their children.
 Use these times as opportunities to communicate with family members and share brief comments about their children’s time in the program.
 Remember, it’s best to save longer conversations for meetings when families can focus their attention.
-Also, be sure to talk to your trainer, coach, or supervisor before sharing information about a child’s challenging behavior.
+Also, be sure to talk to your trainer, coach, or administrator before sharing information about a child’s challenging behavior.
 This sets the stage for more positive interactions and encourages family members to maintain communication with you.

 - Honor the complexity of family life.
 Different parents or family members may be responsible for picking up and dropping off their child on certain days.
 Blended families may have multiple custodial parents.
 Treat each family member with respect.
 Avoid treating one family member as the “real” parent: give everyone a warm greeting, remind everyone about upcoming events, and invite everyone to share their talents with the program.